PeterCamilleri/mini_readline/README.md

 The original readline tried to support older versions of Ruby.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby
 gem 'mini_readline'
 ```

 And then execute:

     $ bundle

 Or install it yourself as:

     $ gem install mini_readline

+The mini_readline gem itself is found at: ( https://rubygems.org/gems/mini_readline )

 ## Key Mappings
 The mini_readline gem supports a simple set of editing commands.
 These vary